API documentation

 Moment.js

 library which is now included in the RGraph download.
-The date/time HOWTO document has a little bit more of information.
+The date/time HOWTO document has a little bit more information.

-Custom RGraph event related functions
+Custom RGraph event-related functions

 (null) RGraph.fireCustomEvent(object, event)